Corporate Governance reporting under Section 172 of the Companies Act 2006

 Section 2.
 Principal decisions by the board during the period

-We define principal decisions as both those that have long-term strategic impact and are material to the Company, but also those that are significant to our key stakeholder groups.
-In making the following principal decisions, the Board considered the outcome from its stakeholder engagement, the need to maintain a reputation for high standards of business conduct and the need to act fairly between the members of the Company:
+We define principal decisions as both those that have long-term strategic impact and are material to TI, but also those that are significant to our key stakeholder groups.
+In making the following principal decisions, the Board considered the outcome from its stakeholder engagement, the need to maintain a reputation for high standards of business conduct and the need to act fairly between the members of the Company.

-This level of flexibility and service coupled with a reputation for professionalism and trustworthiness helps maintain the Tankers International Pool as the world’s leading provider of modern, independent VLCC tonnage.
+Tankers International Pool, with its long trading history, a continuing reputation for professionalism and trustworthiness, maintains its position as the world’s leading provider of modern, independent VLCC tonnage.